 Reason: In order to ensure that soft landscaping and tree planting is understood those managing communal space to ensure that car parking arrangements, particularly in respect of covered car barns, is similarly understood.

-The completion of the access details shown on the submitted plans shall take place prior to the occupation of each phase of the development hereby permitted and shall thereafter be permanently maintained for this use.

-Reason: In the interest of highway safety

-Within 6 months of the commencement of construction works, details of measures to prevent the discharge of surface water from the private parking spaces onto the highway shall be submitted to and agreed in writing with the Local Planning authority.
-It shall be provided prior to the occupation of any of the apartments that these parking areas serve, hereby permitted and thereafter they shall be permanently maintained for this use.

-Reason: In the interest of highway safety

-Full details of communal cycle stores, including internal amenity lighting, secure entrance doors and cycle parking within the store shall be provided and agreed in writing with the Local Planning Authority before occupation of the development.
-The cycle parking facilities shown on the submitted plans shall be provided prior to the occupation of the development hereby permitted and shall thereafter be retained permanently for this use.
+Full details of communal cycle stores, including internal amenity lighting, secure entrance doors and cycle parking within the store shall be submitted to and approved in writing by the Local Planning Authority before occupation of the development.
+The cycle parking facilities shall be provided prior to the occupation of the development in accordance with the approved details.

 Reason: To ensure the provision and retention of adequate off-street parking facilities for bicycles in the interests of highway safety.